Fossil Hominids: Further Reading

 Short articles which give a good account of human evolution are Weaver (1985) (which has good comparative photographs), Brace (1983) and Berra (1990).

-The best creationist book on human fossils is probably Lubenow (1992).
+The best creationist book on human fossils is probably Lubenow (1992,2004).
 Lubenow has studied the scientific literature extensively, and limits his arguments to fossils accepted by evolutionists.
-His work is of a considerably higher standard than any other creationist literature I have read on the subject.
+His work is of a higher standard than any other creationist literature I have read on the subject.
 Gish (1985) is a very influential creationist book with a large chapter on human evolution; an updated version has also been released (Gish 1995).
 Another creationist book is Bowden (1981), although it concentrates heavily on older fossils.
 Cuozzo (1998) has also written a creationist book concentrating on the Neandertals.

 Also, visit the Paleoanthropology Links page for lists of evolutionist and creationist web pages which discuss human origins, and the Paleoanthropology Fiction page for a list of fictional works about human evolution.